bsc-wdc/dislib/README.md

 Initialize the dislib where your source code will be (you can reinit anytime).
 This will allow docker to access your local code and run it inside the container.

+**Note** that the first time dislib needs to download the docker image from the registry and it may take a while.
 ```
 # Without a path it operates on the current working directory.
 dislib init